cmotc/vaLAIR/README.md

 to do:

   * Implement Lua API for configuring maps and write a complete demo dungeon.
+    - So far, some bare-bones communication about Room information is possible from the Vala code to the Lua Scripts and the Lua Scripts to the Vala Code.
+    -Documenting this stuff as I get it working is going to be really important, especially because once it works coarse dungeon generation will be removed entirely.
   * Implement AI class, which is similar to the move class but instead of doing actions on events it does actions based on the execution of Lua scripts
   * Write some example AI scripts